AndrewRadev/quickmd/README.md

 - Scroll with Vi-like keybindings, Press `e` to spawn an editor, if configured.

+- Customizable keybindings.
+Check the API documentation or try `--install-default-config` to get an annotated config with examples.

 ## Configuration

 You can change the CSS of the preview HTML by writing a file named "custom.css" in the application's config directory.
 On a linux machine, it would be: `~/.config/quickmd/`.